RAG performance optimization

 Lowering this threshold may recall more text chunks, but it may also cause some less relevant text chunks to be recalled.
 Increasing this threshold may reduce the number of recalled text chunks.

-If it is set too high, as shown in the following figure, it may cause the knowledge base to discard all relevant text chunks.
-This limits the model's ability to obtain sufficient background information to generate an answer.
+If the threshold is set too high, it may cause the knowledge base to discard all relevant text chunks.
+This limits the model's ability to get sufficient background information to generate an answer.

 image